HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 See `starter.sh` for resource allocation.

 Preprocessing
-- About 25min wallclock time
+- About 25min wall clock time

 Simulation
 - Between 3.5h and 5.5h wall clock time

 Postprocessing
+- About 1:00 to 1:15 wall clock time, purely for the postprocessing
 - After 30min ParFlow and CLM are done, even with very high resolution ParFlow output
-- **1:25 is needed for ProductionV1 1979/01** COSMO needs most
 - 5.5GB, 35 files, CLM
 - 73GB, 118 files, ParFlow
 - 67GB, 182 files, COSMO